Th30n30fMany/Bug-Hunters/README.md

 <hr>

-:point\_right: A Bug Bounty Program is a deal offered by several Oragnizations & Individuals by which  recognition and compensation is provided to individuals for reporting Bugs.
+A Bug Bounty Program is a deal offered by several Oragnizations & Individuals by which  recognition and compensation is provided to individuals for reporting Bugs.

 ## Bug-Hunting Platforms